 How To Use A Bitcoin Escrow Service

-A Bitcoin escrow service is easy to use, even for first-time customers.
+A Bitcoin escrow service is straightforward to use, even for first-time customers.
 However, the entire process is broken down into multiple easy-to-complete steps.
 Below, we show the most crucial steps to go through in using a crypto escrow service: